Did you know that Gatlinburg, Tenn., is considered the official honeymoon capital of the South?

 But if you are in the market for something truly special and don’t mind traveling just a little bit outside the city, we highly recommend Chapel in the Hollow in Seymour, Tenn (roughly an hour outside of Gatlinburg).

-This outdoor-only venue maintains a perfect 5-star review on Google and offers couples a chance to elope in the heart of the Great Smoky Mountains.
+This outdoor-only venue maintains a perfect 5-star review on Google.
+And it offers couples a chance to elope in the heart of the Great Smoky Mountains.

 And because it’s privately owned, guests are able to enjoy the best part of the Smokies without having to deal with tourists, strangers, permits or government regulations.

 The venue can be booked by the hour and offers additional services al la carte.

 The venue’s base price ranges from $500-$1350 per hour depending on the day of the week and time of year.

 Additional add-on services include a photographer, an officiant, a videographer and a coordinator.
 Larger packages run at about $3,850.

 This venue can comfortably accommodate up to 25 guests.
 Special accommodations can be made for larger wedding parties, but guests are encouraged to carpool as parking spaces are limited.

 Finally, we have our top pick, Gatlinburg’s Little Log Wedding Chapel, the largest and the most-reviewed chapel on the list.